-The Associate Provost for Equity and Diversity and Title IX Coordinator also may (but is not necessarily required to) dismiss a complaint or any of its allegations if at any time during the investigation or hearing if:
+The Title IX Coordinator and Equity and Diversity Officer also may (but is not necessarily required to) dismiss a complaint or any of its allegations if at any time during the investigation or hearing if:

-- 1. the Complainant notifies the Associate Provost for Equity and Diversity and Title IX Coordinator in writing that the Complainant would like to withdraw the complaint or any specific allegation, - 2. the Respondent is no longer enrolled or employed by the university, or - 3. specific circumstances prevent the university from gathering evidence sufficient to reach a determination as to the complaint or its allegations.
+- 1. the Complainant notifies the Title IX Coordinator and Equity and Diversity Officer in writing that the Complainant would like to withdraw the complaint or any specific allegation, - 2. the Respondent is no longer enrolled or employed by the university, or - 3. specific circumstances prevent the university from gathering evidence sufficient to reach a determination as to the complaint or its allegations.